 - Delaware Residence over 65 are entitled to up to 50% deduction of tax assessment

 - Commercial Real Estate encompasses residential and commercial property

 According to the National Association of Real Estate Boards (who coined the term Realtor® in the United States), real estate sales brochures that incorporated maps of California ranches for sale have been found dating back to 1879.
-Clearly an organized form of promoting the purchase and sale of property has been well established over time.
+Clearly, an organized form of promoting the purchase and sale of the property has been well established over time.